konpatsogiannis/Power-Bi-CV/README.md

 # Power-Bi-CV
-Files for CV into a Power BI
+Files Excel and .pbix files for creating a CV using Power BI